 Also more recently IPL (Intense Pulsed Light ) treatments have become more widely available and can work well.
-Make sure if deciding to try this that you choose a well practised practitioner and be sure to use a naturally made sun screen every time you venture out side afterwards.
+Make sure if deciding to try this that you choose a well practised practitioner.

 Dry skin can be caused through a lack of essential fatty acids in the diet, or poor digestion of oils.

 In older people the digestive processes become less effective, which in particular makes the digestion of proteins and essential fatty acids more difficult.
 Care needs to be taken that adequate protein is included in the diet and it is always a good idea to take a digestive enzyme product with each meal.

 See page on ‘Enzymes – facts’.